• Conditions Library

 Accuracy limitations:

-• False negatives occur in 10-25% of cases, especially with early infections or certain types of bacteria
+• False negatives occur in 10-25% of cases, especially with early infections or certain bacterial types.
+Recent antibiotic use or diluted urine can also create false negatives.

 Medication interference can affect results.
 Recent antibiotic use may cause false negatives even if the infection persists.